Skip to main content

 Rulemaking Planning Calendar

-- February 2026: Board to review public comments and potentially adopt rulemaking proposal- educational requirements for unaccredited programs.
+• February 2026: Board reviewed the hearing report and public comments and adopted the rulemaking proposal- educational requirements for unaccredited programs.

 Mailing List